Gauthier Mahoto: AEK and Le Mans

-Mahoto spent time with AEK Athens, but only played for the reserve side.
+Mahoto spent time with AEK Athens, but only played for the youth team.
 In July 2011, he joined Le Mans FC.
 However, he only featured for their reserve side in the CFA Group D, and left the club at the end of the season.

 Atlético Baleares

 In October 2012, Mahoto left France and joined CD Atlético Baleares, in Spanish third level.